Nigerian food and drinks

-There are restaurants of all varieties all over the country offering food such as pounded yam, rice & beans, Jollof and fried rice etc. Although there are self-service cafes, mainly in department stores, most restaurants have table service.
+There are restaurants of all varieties all over the country offering such food as pounded yam, rice & beans, Jollof and fried rice etc. Although there are self-service cafes, mainly in department stores, most restaurants have table service.

 Alcohol is not expensive, and larger hotels and clubs have bars and cocktail lounges.
-To enjoy Nigerian traditional food such as pounded yam, yam flour, meat stew etc, it is advisabe to visit the local restaurants where these food are being served.
+To enjoy Nigerian traditional food such as pounded yam, yam flour, meat stew etc, it is advisable to visit the local restaurants where these food are being served.

 While the fast food industry is facing a period of recession in Europe and the United States, in Nigeria it is an entirely different situation.
 Food outlets are springing up like mushrooms in every nook and cranny of the country’s major cities.

-Fast food outlets such as Mr Bigg’s – Nigeria’s McDonalds, Tantalizers, Tastee Fried Chicken – Nigeria’s KFC, and many others are all over the country.
+Fast food outlets such as Mr Bigg’s – Nigeria’s version of McDonalds, Tantalizers, Tastee Fried Chicken – Nigeria’s version of KFC, and many others are all over the country.